Custom App Icons

 The icon must be additionally loaded when instantiating your BrowserWindow.

-Once the path to the icon has been configured, build your project to generate your executable with npm run make
+Once the path to the icon has been configured, build your project to generate your executable with npm run make.

 Configuring installer icons